Djokovic disqualified from US Open after hitting official with ball

 New York (AFP)

-Novak Djokovic was sensationally disqualified from the US Open on Sunday after striking a lines official with a ball during his last-16 match.
+Novak Djokovic was sensationally disqualified from the US Open on Sunday after striking a female lines official in the throat with a ball.

-The world number one went 5-6 down in the first set to Spain's Pablo Carreno Busta when he hit a ball in the direction of the female official.
+The world number one went 5-6 down in the first set to Spain's Pablo Carreno Busta when he hit the ball in disgust in the direction of the official.

-Following around ten minutes of discussions with the tournament referee, the umpire declared that Carreno Busta had won by default.
+Following around ten minutes of discussions with a rules official, the umpire declared that Carreno Busta had won by default.